Article_Banner_SeafoodFraud.webp

 Is mislabelling a widespread phenomenon?

-The first large-scale attempt to study the rate of fish mislabelling in the mass caterer (restaurants, canteens, schools, hospitals) sector across Europe was conducted in 2018, and found that 26% of the samples were mislabelled.
+The first large-scale attempt to study the rate of fish mislabelling in the mass catering sector (restaurants, canteens, schools, hospitals) across Europe was conducted in 2018 and found that 26% of the samples were mislabelled.
 The highest mislabelling rate was observed in Spain, Iceland, Finland and Germany, where close to half of the outlets offered mislabelled food.1

 Why seafood mislabelling or fraud happens

 Fraud often happens in the shape of fish laundering, which is the concealment of the illegal origins of seafood.
-For example, fish may have been caught where fishing – or fishing that particular endangered species – was denied.
-Fish laundering is mostly linked to unreported and unregulated catches by large fleets that operate off the coasts of Africa, Asia and South America.
+For example, fish may have been caught where fishing – or fishing that particular endangered species – was banned.
+Fish laundering is mostly linked to unreported and unregulated catches by large fleets operating off the coasts of Africa, Asia and South America.

 What can be done?

-Combating fish fraud will be hard, but third-party verification, stronger regulation, and the use of digital traceability methods will be fundamental to tackle it.
+Combating fish fraud will be hard, but third-party verification, stronger regulation, and digital traceability methods will be fundamental in tackling it.
 On top of this, the WWF set up six principles that should be the foundation of a framework of traceability:5

 1. The essential information (who, what, when, how) regarding a caught fish should be available and displayed.